 - Low-carbon infrastructure

 St Helens STEP schemes 2015/16

-- Haydock Connectivity, Stanley Bank Way - Off-road cycle link along A580 completing cycle facilities along its length from M62 to Knowlsey boundary
+- Haydock Connectivity, Stanley Bank Way - Off-road cycle link along A580 completing cycle facilities along its length from M62 to Knowsley boundary.

-- Haydock Connectivity, King George V links - Improved cycle facilities within park
+- Haydock Connectivity, King George V links - Improved cycle facilities within the park.

 St Helens STEP schemes 2016/17